 I prefer smooth yarn to fuzzy yarn.
 It sounds strange, but it is a preference that I have.
 I think that yarn does not have to be 100% perfect to be good.
 Many good yarns on the market are fuzzier than others, but I do not think that is the only way to yarn.

 When buying yarn, you have a lot of choices.
-You can buy yarn for a specific project or yarn for a particular type of project.
+You can buy yarn for a specific project or a particular type of project.
 You can buy yarn for a specific person, a thread by a name brand, yarn from a local retailer, yarn from a store you went to last time, yarn from a store that’s a walk from your house, or a thread from a store that’s a car ride away.

 1. Consider your fiber choice

 Since fiber has many different types, how do you choose which one to use?
 There are several factors to consider.
-The size of the thread is important since the smaller the fiber, the less bulky it will be.
+The size of the thread is essential since the smaller the fiber, the less bulky it will be.

 The manufacturer may be able to improve the condition of the fiber, or they may simply be producing it in bulk.
 The size of the fiber also affects the cost of the yarn.
 Larger fibers are going to be more expensive to produce

 You may have heard that yarn comes in different weights.
 Once you decide on your yarn of choice, you’ll want to consider your yarn weight.
 This refers to the thickness of the yarn itself.

 The weight number often specifies the difference between the yarns.
 So if you’re knitting, you’ll see that different yarn weights are used to crochet additional items, but perhaps you’ve heard that you can choose which yarn to use based on weight.

 Three categories of yarn weight are fingering, sport, and worsted.
 Each class has unique properties, so choosing the type of yarn best suited for your project is essential.
 Once you’ve chosen, you’ll need to consider the fibers you use.
 Wool yarns are often blended with other fibers, for example, angora with nylon or merino with cotton.